 In most cases the higher the total capacity is, the longer the battery pack itself will take to charge.
 That’s fine if you’re organised and plug it in overnight, but don’t expect to fully charge a 50,000mAh unit half an hour before you leave for the airport.

 On that note, most portable chargers charge via USB rather than straight from a wall socket, so you’ll probably want to pick up a little USB wall adapter.
-You can buy one for a few dollars from any electronics store, or for something like the New Trent NT90C will let you charge two USB devices from the wall at once.
+You can buy one for a few dollars from any electronics store or look for something that will let you charge two USB devices from the wall at once.

 Just like the battery pack, make sure that any USB wall adapter you plan to charge it with can output at least 2.1 amps.
 If not, you'll be waiting forever for a recharge.

 Size and weight also increase with capacity, something to bear in mind if you’re traveling light or want to slip the power pack into a pocket when heading out for the day.

 Finally, don’t forget that you’ll need to connect an appropriate cable to charge your device with.
 Some power packs come with these, but many expect you to buy it separately or use one you already own.
 Just don’t get a surprise when you open the packaging!